leaningtech/labs/sites/browserpod/src/content/docs/10-getting-started/01-quickstart.md

 npm run dev
 ```

-Then, open [http://localhost:5173/](http://localhost:5173/) in your browser, and you should
+Then, open your localhost  (for example, [http://localhost:5173/](http://localhost:5173/)) in your browser, and you should
 see something like this:

 ![Output of the basic template](/docs/assets/bp-quickstart.png)